Accelerated Degree Programs

 Accelerated degree programs enable academically qualified students to earn both a bachelor's and an advanced degree - graduating sooner than they would in traditional programs.
 Depending on the academic program, eligible students can be admitted to an accelerated degree program provisionally/conditionally in one of two ways: (1) Freshman admission or (2) Current Drexel students through your college/department.

 A student must apply to be officially confirmed as an Accelerated Degree Program student when they have attained 90 earned credit hours and have no more than 120 registered credit hours.
-All applicants must have a minimum 3.00 cumulative GPA (some departmental standards may be higher and students are required to follow the guidelines as set forth by their respective programs) and must maintain this minimum GPA throughout the program.
+All applicants must have a minimum 3.0 cumulative GPA (some departmental standards may be higher and students are required to follow the guidelines as set forth by their respective programs) and must maintain this minimum GPA throughout the program.
 It is the student's responsibility to secure all the necessary signatures within 30 days of initiation of the application process.
-The completed process date on the form is the date on which the application is approved by the Graduate College of Drexel University.
+The completed process date on the form is the date on which the application is approved by the Graduate College.

 The following documents are required to apply for acceptance into the accelerated degree program: